 Is Wild Takis Vegan?

-Takis Wild Spicy Buffalo foreshadowing with its name does have Milk, Butter Milk and Butter in it so is not Vegan.
+Takis Wild Spicy Buffalo foreshadowing by its name does have Milk, Butter Milk, and Butter in it so is not Vegan.

 Wild Takis Ingredients: Corn Masa Flour (Processed with Lime), Vegetable Oil (Palm and/or Soybean and/or Canola Oil and/or Rice Bran Oil), Seasoning (Maltodextrin, Buttermilk, Salt, Cayenne Pepper Sauce (Aged Cayenne Red Peppers, Vinegar Solids, Salt, Garlic Powder), Monosodium Glutamate, Citric Acid, Modified Corn Starch, Natural and Artificial Flavor, Hydrolyzed Corn Protein, Sugar, Colors ( Red 40 Lake, Yellow 5 Lake, Yellow 6 Lake), Spices, Vinegar Solids, Chili Pepper (Chile), Whey (Milk), Disodium Inosinate, Disodium Guanylate, Sodium Diacetate, Acetic Acid, Butter).